bharadwaj-raju/TextSuggest/README.md

     - `gr` → Greek
     - `ua` → Ukrainian

   - Manually specify the language(s) to use.
-For example, `--language English German`.
+For example, `--language English --language German`.
+(This will set the language to both English and German.
+Must pass `--language` or `-l` for each language).

 TextSuggest will then use `<language name>.txt` file(s) (if they exist) in `/usr/share/textsuggest/dictionaries`.
 </p>